Undergraduate degrees: BA or BS

 As many as 80 percent of the UO’s chemistry undergraduates take part in research.
 You can develop tools for analyzing organic compounds, create new technologies to build inexpensive and efficient solar panels, or even discover cures to illnesses.
 As early as sophomore year, hard working students who express interest in a faculty member’s research can join a research team.

 You’ll also have the opportunity to join student unions or clubs where you’ll find a supportive network of like-minded colleagues.
 SAACS (Student Affiliates of the American Chemical Society) is a club for students interested in a variety of scientific topics.
-NOBCChE (National Organization of Black Chemists and Chemical Engineers) provides a comfortable space for students to come together to solve problems and present their research.
+CMiS (A Community for Minorities in STEM) provides a comfortable space for students to come together to solve problems and present their research.

 Motivated and academically accomplished students have a chance to participate in a fifth year internship master’s program.
 The program combines classroom instruction and laboratory work with a six-to-nine-month industrial internship that pays $2,000 to $5,400 a month.
 At the end of the internship students receive their graduate degrees.